https://invisible-island.net/ncurses/man/

 #include <curses.h> int bkgrnd(const cchar_t *wch); int wbkgrnd(WINDOW *win, const cchar_t *wch); void bkgrndset(const cchar_t *wch); void wbkgrndset(WINDOW *win, const cchar_t *wch); int getbkgrnd(cchar_t *wch); int wgetbkgrnd(WINDOW *win, cchar_t *wch);

-bkgrnd and wbkgrnd set the background property of stdscr or the specified window and then apply this setting to every character cell in that window. o The rendition of every character in the window changes to the new background rendition. o Wherever the former background character appears, it changes to the new background character. ncurses updates the rendition of each character cell by comparing the character, non-color attributes, and colors.
-The library applies to following procedure to each cell in the window, whether or not it is blank. o ncurses first compares the cell's character to the previously specified background character; if they match, ncurses writes the new background character to the cell. o ncurses then checks if the cell uses color, that is, its color pair value is nonzero.
+bkgrnd and wbkgrnd set the background property of stdscr or the specified window and then apply this setting to every character cell in that window. o The rendition of every character in the window changes to the new background rendition. o Wherever the former background character appears, it changes to the new background character. ncurses updates the rendition of each character cell by comparing the character, non-color attributes, and color pair selection.
+The library applies to following procedure to each cell in the window, whether or not it is blank. o ncurses first compares the cell's character to the previously specified background character; if they match, ncurses writes the new background character to the cell. o ncurses then checks whether the cell uses color; that is, its color pair value is nonzero.
 If not, it simply replaces the attributes and color pair in the cell with those from the new background character. o If the cell uses color, and its background color matches that of the current window background, ncurses removes attributes that may have come from the current background and adds those from the new background.
 It finishes by setting the cell's background to use the new window background color. o If the cell uses color, and its background color does not match that of the current window background, ncurses updates only the non-color attributes, first removing those that may have come from the current background, and then adding attributes from the new background.
-If the new background's character is nonspacing, ncurses reuses the old background character, except for one special case: ncurses treats a background character value of zero (0) as a space.
-If the terminal does not support color, or if color has not been initialized with start_color(3x), ncurses ignores the new background character's color attribute.
+If the new background's character is non-spacing, ncurses reuses the old background character, except for one special case: ncurses treats a background character code of zero (0) as a space.
+If the terminal does not support color, or if color has not been initialized with start_color(3x), ncurses ignores the new background character's color pair selection.

 bkgrndset and wbkgrndset manipulate the background of the applicable window, without updating the character cells as bkgrnd and wbkgrnd do; only future writes reflect the updated background.

-curs_bkgd(3x) describes the corresponding functions in the non-wide configuration of ncurses. curses(3x), curs_add_wch(3x), curs_attr(3x) ncurses 6.5 2024-09-22 curs_bkgrnd(3x)
+curs_bkgd(3x) describes the corresponding functions in the non-wide configuration of ncurses. curses(3x), curs_add_wch(3x), curs_attr(3x) ncurses 6.5 2025-01-18 curs_bkgrnd(3x)